pavlokobyliatskyi/memodack-obsidian-plugin/README.md

 ### Settings

-In the settings, you can select languages and chose the [Server](server/README.md), etc.
+In the settings, you can select languages and etc.

 ![settings](settings.gif)